zalewski-lukasz/qemu-music-player/README.md

 ```
 localhost:8888
 ```
 After that, the user will be able to choose files for deletion, upload and download the file.
-Only .wav files are used.
+Only .wav files are used, as pygame doesn't support the .mp3 files.